 Nobody should ever underestimate the skills required to be a good leader in any environment.
 For starters, executive leadership skills demand the ability to be a good listener, adept in delivering messages, and genuinely sincere when asking for feedback.
 Authentic (as in genuine) and consistent communication, body language, and nonverbal signals all play a part.

+More than a decade ago he said, “Authenticity, for me, is doing what you promise, not ‘being who you are’.”
 More recently, he added to this stating that “authenticity is overrated,” and drew a distinction between authenticity and consistency.
 “I think authenticity is a crock.
 I think it’s a place to hide.
 Authenticity is what we say when we tried something that didn’t work, and we’re upset.”

 He goes on to say that he doesn’t want people to be authentic.
 Rather, he wants them to be consistent.

-There’s a message here.
+This is a principle that Jenni Field echoes, and there’s a strong message here.
 Be genuine and consistent so that your employees know what to expect.
-Also, be aware that there are many skills that shape an organization’s culture, drive strategy, and foster stakeholder engagement.
-These include transparency, adaptability, crisis management, social responsibility, ethical considerations, and the ability to implement feedback mechanisms
+Also, be aware that many skills shape an organization’s culture, drive strategy, and foster stakeholder engagement.
+These include transparency, adaptability, crisis management, social responsibility, ethical considerations, and the ability to implement feedback mechanisms.

 10 Important Executive Leadership Skills